auth0/docs/articles/architecture-scenarios/application/mobile-api/index.md

 title: Mobile + API
 image: /media/articles/architecture-scenarios/mobile-api.png
 extract: Mobile application which talks to an API.
 The application will use OpenID Connect with the Authorization Code Grant using Proof Key for Code Exchange (PKCE) to authenticate users.
-description: Explains the architecture scenario with a mobile application client communicating with an API.
+description: Explains the architecture scenario with a mobile application communicating with an API.
 toc: true
 ---